thosgood/this-weeks-finds/markdown/week14.md

 "measure" must be taken with a big grain of salt - it's not the sort of measure they taught you about in real analysis.
-Instead, these measures are a kind of "generalized measure" that allows you to integrate not all continuous functions on A/G but only those lying in an algebra called the "holonomy algebra," defined by Ashtekar, Isham and Lewandowski.
-To be precise and technical, this is the closure in the L\^infty norm of the algebra of functions on A/G generated by "Wilson loops," or traced holonomies around loops.
-So what we are really interested in is not diffeomorphism-invariant measures on A/G, but diffeomorphism invariant elements of the dual of the holonomy algebra.
+Instead, these measures are a kind of "generalized measure" that allows you to integrate not all continuous functions on $A/G$ but only those lying in an algebra called the "holonomy algebra," defined by Ashtekar, Isham and Lewandowski.
+To be precise and technical, this is the closure in the
+$L^\infty$ norm of the algebra of functions on $A/G$ generated by "Wilson loops," or traced holonomies around loops.
+So what we are really interested in is not diffeomorphism-invariant measures on $A/G$, but diffeomorphism invariant elements of the dual of the holonomy algebra.
 I begin with a review of generalized measures, introduce the holonomy algebra, and then do a bunch of new work in which I show how to